Neutrino NSI in archaeological Pb: The detector concept

 \subsection{Principle of operation}

 \RESNOVA{} employs cryogenic calorimetric detection techniques, which allow the measurement of extremely small energy deposits with high sensitivity.
 Each detector module consists of a PbWO$_4$ crystal absorber operated at mK temperatures, with a heat capacity at the pJ/K scale~\cite{PWO_heat}.
 Denoting with $C$ such heat capacity, an energy deposition $\Delta E$ produces a temperature rise $\Delta T \sim \Delta E / C$, which is read by a Transition Edge Sensor (TES)~\cite{Pirro:2017ecr}.
-At cryogenic temperatures, the Debye $T^3$ dependence of $C$ results in a higher sensitivity to the low-energy nuclear recoil characteristic of CE$\nu$NS.
+At cryogenic temperatures, the Debye $T^3$ dependence of $C$ results in a higher signal to the low-energy nuclear recoil characteristic of CE$\nu$NS.
+The sensitivity of the full system, crystal absorber + TES, to nuclear recoils follows a well-established scaling law~\cite{NUCLEUS:2017gvo} that allows to reach energy thresholds below 1~keV for kg-sized detector modules.

-The experiment will be hosted at the underground Gran Sasso National Laboratory (LNGS), benefiting from an overburden of approximately 3800~m.w.e.~\cite{G.Bellini_2012}. \RESNOVA{} has demonstrated eV-scale thresholds using small-mass ($\sim$15\,g) PbWO$_4$ absorbers instrumented with TES sensors~\cite{FerreiroIachellini:2021qgu}.
+The experiment will be hosted at the underground Gran Sasso National Laboratory (LNGS), benefiting from an overburden of approximately 3800~m.w.e.~\cite{G.Bellini_2012}. \RESNOVA{} has demonstrated 150~eV thresholds using small-mass ($\sim$15\,g) PbWO$_4$ absorbers instrumented with TES sensors~\cite{FerreiroIachellini:2021qgu} and operated at noise conditions worse by a factor 10-100 with respect to well-shielded set-ups~\cite{CRESST:2017ues}, and high count-rate.
+Despite this, the dector was stably operated for over two days.
+This threshold value is defined as 5$\times \sigma$, with $\sigma$ being the energy resolution at smallest signals.
 Based on this proof of principle, a demonstrator with kilogram-scale absorbers and a target threshold of $\sim$1\,keV is under development~\cite{kg-scale}.
 Its performance is supported by established scaling laws~\cite{Proebst} and previous results in cryogenic calorimetry~\cite{Strauss:2017cam}.

 Each module integrates a dual readout system consisting of a PbWO$_4$ absorber and a cryogenic light detector made of a thin Ge wafer.
 The simultaneous measurement of heat and scintillation light enables particle identification on an event-by-event basis.
 A schematic view of a detector module and the full array is shown in~\cref{fig:module}.